Superrehtard/old_diaspora_wiki/glossary.md

 ## <a name="wiki-a">A</a>

 - **Aspect**
     An aspect would be best described as a list of people, based on their relationship with you.
-When you have just signed up you have four “example aspects”, namely Family, Work, Friends and Acquaintances.
+When you have just signed up you have four _example aspects_, namely **Family, Work, Friends** and **Acquaintances**.
 These can be found on your left hand.
 The idea is that you sort your family members and co-workers into their corresponding aspects.
 This will come in very handy when you start sharing, as you can share a message with a combination of aspects very easily.
     http://diasporial.com/tutorials/interface-and-aspects

 ## <a name="wiki-d">B C D</a>